 Ring-tailed lemurs live in family troops of six to fifteen individuals and have a matriarchy which means the females lead the group.
 Males are the ones of the group who have to leave at the age of three to five years.
-Together with other bachelors, they try to join another group or found an own.
+Together with other bachelors, they try to join another group or found their own.
 In April which is the end of the rainy season, the males fight for better ranks in the hierarchy – and thus for the best mating chances.
 Females are ready to mate for only one day – if you want to be successful here, you will have to watch carefully to find the perfect time.
 But the females choose their partners on their own.
 It is not rare for them to mate with several different males.
-Gravidity takes four and a half month and passes the dry season.
+Gravidity takes four and a half months and passes the dry season.
 It is not before the again coming rainy season from September on that the young are born.
 Most females bear a single young, but twins occur from time to time.
-Only a third of them reaches adulthood.
+Only a third of them reach adulthood.

 Tamarinds and opuntia are among the most eaten plants.
 Ring-tailed lemurs have a strict daily routine: In the morning and in the afternoon, they forage in trees and on the ground.
 During the midday heat, the lemurs usually sleep or rest.
-In the morning, you can watch a behavior that has become famous worldwide: The ring-tailed lemurs sit cross-legged, the hands on the knees, the belly directed to the sun.
+In the morning, you can watch behavior that has become famous worldwide: The ring-tailed lemurs sit cross-legged, the hands on the knees, the belly directed to the sun.
 This “meditation” position serves the purpose of warming up quicker – indeed ring-tailed lemurs enjoy the first warming sun rays of the day.
-Ring-tailed lemurs are not strictly territorial, but have preferred home ranges.
-They often share these ranges with Verreaux’ sifakas, sportive lemurs and fat-tailed dwarf lemurs.
+Ring-tailed lemurs are not strictly territorial but have preferred home ranges.
+They often share these ranges with Verreaux’ sifakas, sportive lemurs, and fat-tailed dwarf lemurs.
 Throughout the day, ring-tailed lemurs slowly roam from one feeding ground to the next, covering about one kilometer a day.

 Most people think ring-tailed lemurs are absolutely cute.
 Sometimes, this can become fatal for this species: Poachers steal young ring-tailed lemurs from their mothers to sell them as pets.
 Those are kept in huts or small cages.
 Often, these poor creatures are used to be shown around among tourists who love to pose for a picture with a ring-tailed lemur on their shoulders.
-The majority of these “pets” does not get proper care or correct nutrition and are usually kept alone although highly social.
+The majority of these “pets” do not get proper care or correct nutrition and are usually kept alone although highly social.
 In the end, this leads to diseases and early death of the animals.
 Some Malagasy organizations try to stop this illegal behavior.
 Information platforms such as petlemur.com ask travelers to stop booking hotels or restaurants keeping such “pets” and to avoid taking pictures with ring-tailed lemurs that obviously do not live in a natural habitat.
-They also care for confiscation of illegally kept lemurs in Madagascar.
+They also care for the confiscation of illegally kept lemurs in Madagascar.
 Up to date, there is only one reserve in Madagascar who accommodates confiscated lemurs to make them ready for getting back into wilderness again: Reniala in Ifaty-Mangily at the southwest coast.
 Some people also hunt ring-tailed lemurs for food and sell the meat secretly on markets or to restaurants.
 Another threat for the species is ongoing slash-and-burn agriculture to gain acres and zebu pastures.

-If you want to experience ring-tailed lemurs in the wild, you will have best chances in national park Isalo, Anja Community Reserve or Berenty reserve.
-These are the places where you can find them all around the year playing, foraging and communicating.
+If you want to experience ring-tailed lemurs in the wild, you will have the best chances in national park Isalo, Anja Community Reserve or Berenty reserve.
+These are the places where you can find them all around the year playing, foraging, and communicating.
 The best season to watch ring-tailed lemurs is probably around October and November, because this is the time for the young lemurs to start exploring their environment.